frankcox/MazeBot3D/README.md

 The program knows the location of the end point but doesn't use it to find the route.
 It only uses it to identify the exit.
 That's an arbitrary rule of this version of the game.
 It might be interesting to relax this rule and try to apply the ideas in the A* algorithum to speed things up in big open playgrounds.
 Give it a try!

-    Also, The lack of diagonals means the path SESESE
+    Also, The lack of diagonals means the path SESE

     x
      x
       x

-    is the same length as SSSEEE
+    is the same length as SSEE

     x
     x